Arthur’s Theme (The Best That You Can Do) | Chords + Lyrics

 The best that you can do, the best that you can do, is fall in love.

-The genius chords of Arthur’s Theme take you from C major to A major using the cycle of 4th, here’s how it’s done:
+The brilliance of Arthur’s Theme (The Best That You Can Do) lies in how it moves from C major to A major using the cycle of fourths.
+Here’s how it unfolds:

-Starting on the II chord of C major, we move II – V – I – IV.
-Translated to the chords of C major this reads:
+Starting on the II chord, the progression follows a II – V – I – IV pattern, which in the key of C reads:

 | Dm7 (II) G (V) | C (I) Fmaj13 (IV) |

-Playing this on just one guitar, imitating that piano part took me a while to work out, here’s a link to the TAB lesson demonstrating exactly how: Arthur’s Theme – Guitar Lesson with TAB.
+When arranging this for a single guitar, mimicking the original piano part took some time to figure out.
+Here’s a link to the TAB lesson breaking it down: Arthur’s Theme (The Best That You Can Do) – Guitar Lesson with TAB.

 ||: Dm7 (II) G (V) | C (I) Fmaj13 (IV) |